 Can you lose your teeth from bulimia?

 Yes.
-Tooth decay can become so severe that the entire tooth may be lost.
+One of the many terrible effects of bulimia is that the thinning of your enamel and resulting tooth decay can become so severe that the entire tooth may be lost.